AarnavSawant/CoronaDiagnosis/README.md

 # CoronaDiagnosis
-Uses a Convolutional Neural Network to classify X-Rays as COVID, NORMAL, or VIRAL PNEUMONIA.
+Uses a Convolutional Neural Network to classify Chest X-Rays as COVID, NORMAL, or VIRAL PNEUMONIA.